Skip to Content

 You will contribute to client needs assessment and offer advice on resolving buildability issues at the design stage.
 You’ll plan, schedule, and organise for implementation of new construction projects and refurbishment or conversion of existing buildings.
 That includes making sure that things stay on track – financially, quality and time-wise and that you are meeting legal requirements.

 You can follow your passion and create your own niche - you may be interested in sustainable construction.
 You could be an advocate for obligations for social and environmental friendliness in buildings, including minimising adverse impact of development process on society and the environment.

-Join the only construction qualification in New Zealand accredited by the Pacific Association of Quantity Surveyors (PAQS)and the NZ Institute of Quantity Surveyors (NZIQS) and Royal Institute of Chartered Surveyors (RICS).
+Join the university that leads education in construction management in New Zealand.
+The programme is accredited by the Pacific Association of Quantity Surveyors (PAQS)and the NZ Institute of Quantity Surveyors (NZIQS) and Royal Institute of Chartered Surveyors (RICS).
 The Bachelor of Construction will help you become a construction expert who can contribute to all sectors of the construction industry, highly sought-after by employers and internationally recognised.

 Although you need to choose a major when you enrol, you can change from one major to another after one year of study.